internet4000/radio4000-player/README.md

 # install dependencies
 yarn

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:5000
-yarn dev
+yarn start

 # build for production with minification
 yarn build
 ```

 For more information see the [docs for vueify](https://github.com/vuejs/vueify).